Landcruiser87/newsbyrob/README.md

 date on any changes that may influence her work.
 In general, it is difficult to track these changes as they're spread across 7 different sites and have different categories that all need manual inspection for quality.
-This software has the capability to ingest that information from these sites via RSS feeds.  (via xml).
-One blog it has to use a different structure, but that's a special use case and isolated to that script.
+This software has the capability to ingest that information from these sites via RSS feeds.
+(via xml).
+One blog uses a different extraction method, but that's a special use case and isolated to that script.
 After aggregating all new articles, it emails you any new findings.

 If there are other immigration lawyers who are in need of this information.
 Feel free to clone and use the repo for your own purposes.
 You will need to